Aapo Halme: Leeds United

-On 3 January 2018, Halme signed for Leeds United on a four-year contract for an unknown fee, reported to be less than £500,000.
+On 3 January 2018, Halme signed for Leeds United on a four-year contract for an unknown fee, reported to be around £500,000.
 He became the fourth Finnish player to sign for Leeds after Sebastian Sorsa, Mika Väyrynen and Mikael Forssell.

 However, Halme picked up a serious foot injury during one of his first training sessions at Leeds in January, which was to rule him out for the remainder of the season.
 After nearly nine months out injured, on 27 August 2018, Halme made his first appearance for the club representing Leeds Under 23's against Queens Park Rangers' Development squad.
 On 23 November 2018, Leeds' first-team head coach Marcelo Bielsa gave Halme special praise after returning from his long injury layoff.
 He made his debut the next day in the EFL Championship against Bristol City in a 2–0 win, after being named in the starting lineup after an injury to Pontus Jansson and long-term injuries to Luke Ayling and Gaetano Berardi.

 He scored his first goal for Leeds on 6 January 2019 during a 2–1 defeat to Queens Park Rangers in the third round of the FA Cup.

-Halme was regularly named as an unused substitute on the bench for the first team squad in the Championship, but still featured regularly for Carlos Corberán's under 23's side that won the 2018-19 Professional Development League Northern Section.
+Halme was regularly named as an unused substitute on the bench for the first team squad in the Championship, but still featured regularly for Carlos Corberán's under-23 side that won the 2018-19 Professional Development League Northern Section.
 They then became the national Professional Development League champions by beating Birmingham City in the final.

 Barnsley

-On 3 July 2019, Halme joined Championship club Barnsley for an undisclosed fee.
+On 3 July 2019, Halme joined Championship club Barnsley for an undisclosed six-figure fee.
 He made his debut for Barnsley on 13 August in a EFL Cup match against Carlisle United.
 He scored his first goal for Barnsley in a 2–2 draw with Derby County on 2 October 2019.

 Return to HJK

 On 25 July 2022 it was announced that Halme had signed a contract with HJK until the end of 2024.
+He left the club after his contract expired at the end of November 2024.

 International career

 Finland youth teams

 Halme has represented Finland at U16, U17, U18 and U19 levels.
-He made his debut for Finland U21's on 8 June 2017 against Ukraine U21's.
+He made his debut for Finland U21s on 8 June 2017 against Ukraine U21s.
 On 23 March 2019, Halme captained Finland U21 to an 8–3 victory against Norway U21.